 Europe has been a dominant consumer of glycerol market due to high demand in segments of personal care, pharmaceuticals and food & beverages.
 Use of glycerol as raw material is on the rise for production of epichlorohydrin and propylene glycol.
 China’s comsumption levels are expected to increase with increase in production of epichlorohydrin from glycerol.
 With its developed paints and coatings market, Middle East regions’ demand for glycerol is expected to be considerable for alkyd resins and allied products.
 With increased adoption of pharmaceutical and cosmetic products containing glycerol, the global demand will experience significant growth.

 The glycerol market consists of many major as well as minor participant companies.
-A few of these participants are Cognis Corporation (USA), Sofiprotéol Group (France), Wilmar International (Singapore), Procter & Gamble Chemicals (USA), Solvay SA (Belgium), Kuala Lumpur Kepong Berhad (Malaysia), Godrej Industries Ltd. (India), Dow Chemical Company (U.S.), IOI Oleochemical Industries Berhad (Malaysia), Archer Daniel Midland (USA), Croda International Plc.
-(U.K), United Coconut Chemicals, Inc. (Philippines), Pacific Oleochemicals Sdn Bhd (Malyasia), Pt Flora Sawita Chemindo (Indonesia), Sakamoto Yakuhin Kogyo Company Ltd. (Japan), Kao Corporation (Japan), Pt Cisadane Raya Chemicals (Indonesia), Twin Rivers Technologies, Inc. (U.S), Sumi Asih Oleochemical Industry (China), Kashima Chemical Co., Ltd. (Japan), Dial Corporation (USA), Cremer Gruppe (Germany), Emery Oleochemicals LLC (U.S), Vitusa Product (USA), etc.
+A few of these participants are Cognis Corporation (U.S.), Sofiprotéol Group (France), Wilmar International (Singapore), Procter & Gamble Chemicals (U.S.), Solvay SA (Belgium), Kuala Lumpur Kepong Berhad (Malaysia), Godrej Industries Ltd. (India), Dow Chemical Company (U.S.), IOI Oleochemical Industries Berhad (Malaysia), Archer Daniel Midland (U.S.), Croda International Plc.
+(UK), United Coconut Chemicals, Inc. (Philippines), Pacific Oleochemicals Sdn Bhd (Malyasia), Pt Flora Sawita Chemindo (Indonesia), Sakamoto Yakuhin Kogyo Company Ltd. (Japan), Kao Corporation (Japan), Pt Cisadane Raya Chemicals (Indonesia), Twin Rivers Technologies, Inc. (U.S), Sumi Asih Oleochemical Industry (China), Kashima Chemical Co., Ltd. (Japan), Dial Corporation (U.S.), Cremer Gruppe (Germany), Emery Oleochemicals LLC (U.S.), Vitusa Product (U.S.), etc.